Crohns Disease Was Your Diagnosis? Now What?

 There are many possible causes that really have to be researched carefully by each newly diagnosed patient because avoiding a possible trigger can possibly help you tremendously with your

-(for example try to avoid any kind of sugar for at least a month an that can make you feel much better).
+symptoms (for example try to avoid any kind of sugar for at least a month an that can make you feel much better).

-on the web but it’s so important to be selective with whom you trust.
+There is more and more information about Crohn disease on the web but it’s so important to be selective with whom you trust.
 When I was looking for credible information I was lucky to have medical knowledge to be able to identify “fraud” information and products.

 I was also lucky to find a licensed medical doctor who practices alternative therapy because this was what I ultimately wanted.